 This includes Sections 3, 4, 7, and 8 of the Affirmation of Commitments.
 Sections 3, 4, 8a, and 8c would be included in the Core Values section of the The ICANN Bylaws.

 The content of Section 8b of the Affirmation of Commitments is already covered by The ICANN Bylaws Article XVIII.
-Article XVIII is to remain a Standard Bylaw and not to be moved into the Core Values section with material derived from Affirmation of Commitments sections 8a and 8b.
+Article XVIII is to be classified as a Standard Bylaw and not to be moved into the Core Values section with material derived from Affirmation of Commitments sections 8a and 8b.

-Section 7 of the Affirmation of Commitments would be inserted as a new Section 8 in Article III, Transparency, of the ICANNThe ICANN Bylaws.
+Section 7 of the Affirmation of Commitments would be inserted as a new Section 8 in Article III, Transparency, of the The ICANN Bylaws.

 Bring the Four Affirmation of Commitments Review Processes into the ICANN Bylaws